 It’s that time you’ve all been waiting for.
 Let’s not prolong the wait anymore:

 So we have another deep and meaningful ad to celebrate.
 It’s another tearjerker, no doubts about that!
-With just over 12.7 million views in a week, it is once again set to rule the Christmas period and become John Lewis’ most successful campaign to date.
+With just over 12.7 million views in a week, it is once again set to rule the Christmas period and become John Lewis’ most successful Christmas advert to date.
 Reiterated by the hashtag, encouraging people to share and discuss it via social media.

 But what does this year’s ad actually mean?